zgqq/mah/README.md

 Above is most basic configuration,you can modify it freely.

 ### Translation plugin
-First,you must go to apply to api http://fanyi.youdao.com/openapi?path=data-mode
+First,you need to apply api pair http://fanyi.youdao.com/openapi?path=data-mode

     <plugs>
             <name>translation</name>